top of page

 ETO Enlistedmans Identification Card

-A little like the Immunization Register, its rather a dull looking piece of ID.
-However, all enlisted men in the ETO would have been issued one of these simple cards.
-Both simple in appearance and simple to recreate.
+A little like the Immunization Register, its rather a dull-looking piece of ID.
+However, all enlisted men in the ETO would have been issued one of these cards - both simple in appearance and simple to recreate.

 SAM_5327.JPG